 In the original viz, year data was featured prominently; however, this data was actually album year, not track year.
 This is fair, as who’s to say when a track originates from without reference to the release of the album or single it came from?
 Either way, abstract information like that might be available from some source on the internet, but it’s certainly not something we could expect to get from Spotify.

-That the date information is actually about albums rather tracks does affect us, however, in a couple of situations: - the track on the playlist is the version ‘from’ a compilation rather than the original release - the original album has been remastered, and its metadata reflects the release of the remastered version not the original
+That the date information is actually about albums rather tracks does affect us, however, in a couple of situations:

 As a practical solution to try to get the most appropriate date for a given track, I updated playviz to include an extra step in its json fetching routine: before saving a track’s json, the script now does a new Spotify search query using the track name and artist name returned by the original lookup, and grabs the earliest date from the results.
 This combats the compilation issue nicely, and can sometimes get around the remastering issue too (if the track was on a single as well as an album, it’s possible that the single version will have retained its original date).